Multiwave COVID-19 Prediction from Social Awareness using Web Search and Mobility Data: Introduction

 \section{Introduction}

-The spreading mechanism of COVID-19 \cite{kissler2020projecting} is complicated due to its dependency on disease features and social factors such as human mobility \cite{yabe2020non,qian2021scaling}, public awareness\cite{qian2020modeling}, and intervention policies \cite{desvars2020structured}.
-One prominent phenomenon of the complex disease spreading process is the multiple outbreak wave, which implies the periodic rebound to a large number of infection cases \cite{kaxiras2020multiple,cacciapaglia2020second,leung2020first} and is obvious in many countries such as the USA, UK, France, and Japan (Figure \ref{four_country}).
-Abrupt and uncertain disease outbreaks disturb individuals' daily life, government's reopening policies \cite{chang2020mobility}, medical resources managements \cite{moghadas2020projecting}, and rick assessment \cite{ye2020alpha}.
-It has an enormous social impact to investigate and construct such an accurate model to predict the multiple waves by fully utilizing different types of social and mobility data \cite{xiao2021c}.
+The spreading mechanism of COVID-19 is complicated due to its dependency on disease features and social factors such as human mobility \cite{yabe2020non,qian2021scaling}, public awareness \cite{qian2020modeling}, and intervention policies.
+One prominent phenomenon of the complex disease spreading process is the multiple outbreak wave, which implies the periodic rebound to a large number of infection cases \cite{leung2020first} and is obvious in many countries such as the USA, UK, France, and Japan (Figure~\ref{four_country}).
+Abrupt and uncertain disease outbreaks disturb individuals' daily life, government's reopening policies \cite{chang2020mobility}, medical resources managements \cite{moghadas2020projecting}, and risk assessment \cite{ye2020alpha}.
+It has an enormous social impact to investigate and construct an accurate model to predict the multiple waves by fully utilizing different types of data \cite{xiao2021c}.

 Many prediction models for the first outbreak wave have been proposed to anticipate the infection and death cases \cite{shahid2020predictions,chimmula2020time,kufel2020arima,schwabe2021predicting}.
 One critical input for these models is the mobility data \cite{kang2020multiscale,huang2020twitter,chang2021supporting}, which describes population movements and is positively related to the disease infections \cite{xiong2020mobile}.
 Nevertheless, continuous tracking of human mobility dynamics shows that the mobility strength did not exhibit consistent relationships with infection cases: (1) the USA: human mobility fluctuated around 95\% of the normal period from July 1 to Dec.
-1, 2020 \cite{usa_covid} which witnessed the second wave in July and the third wave in November (Figure \ref{four_country}); (2) Tokyo: the social contact index resumed to the normal level and decreased slightly after July 2020, but Tokyo experienced the second wave since then \cite{yabe2020early}.
-The inconsistency in the mobility strength and disease infection necessitates other data that is more representative of disease outbreak waves.
+1, 2020 \cite{usa_covid} which witnessed the second wave in July and the third wave in November (Figure~\ref{four_country}); (2) Tokyo: the social contact index resumed to the normal level and decreased slightly after July 2020, but Tokyo experienced the second wave since then \cite{yabe2021early}.
+The research community has also noticed and discussed the limitation of mobility data in long-term multiwave infection prediction \cite{levin2021insights, badr2021limitations}.
+The inconsistency in the mobility and infection necessitates other data that is more representative of disease waves.